 Registration Required for In-Person & Non-Member Virtual Participation

-Members: In-person registration will be available first to members and must be completed by August 9 (link available in congregational emails and Members’ side of website).
-A link to participate remotely will be available in congregational emails and on the Members’ side of the website.
+Members: In-person registration will be available first to members and must be completed by August 9.
+A link to participate virtually will be available in congregational emails and on the Members’ side of the website.

 Social Distancing: Three feet between households/pods

 Bet Am Shalom always has an Open Tent.
 Do I really need to register?

 Yes!
 Our “open tent” policy, welcoming all for High Holy Days, is so strongly connected to the values of our Bet Am Shalom community.
 This year, however, we must consider safety-related capacity restrictions.
 In order to manage attendance for each day and attempt to match congregants with the services they prioritize, we are requiring registration.
 All attendees must be pre-registered to participate.
 We hope to give members and guests access to their preferred services, but we cannot guarantee this.